Saturday, February 28, 2015

 Monday Movie Mania (A Day Late) - Jupiter Ascending

 Tired of the snow and ice and cold, the family went to see Jupiter Ascending on Sunday.
 It had a decent premise, terrific actors, and an incredible writing/directing team.
 Yet, we all agreed on the ride home that it fell flat.
-As DH said, the Wachowskis tried to stuff too much story into two-hour movie.
+As DH said, the Wachowskis tried to stuff too much story into a two-hour movie.

 * * *